-Anna Maria Massetani better known as Lea Massari (born 30 June 1933) is an Italian actress.
+Anna Maria Massetani better known as Lea Massari (30 June 1933 — 23 June 2025) was an Italian actress.
 When she was 22, she changed her name to Lea Massari after the death of her fiancé Leo.
 She studied architecture in Switzerland.
-Massari become a celebrity in art cinema for two roles, the missing girl Anna in Michelangelo Antonioni's L'avventura (1960), and as Clara, the mother of a sexually precocious 14 year old boy named Laurent (Benoît Ferreux) in Louis Malle's Murmur of the Heart (1971).
-She worked both in Italian and French Cinema.
+Massari became a celebrity in art cinema for two roles, the missing girl Anna in Michelangelo Antonioni's L'avventura (1960), and as Clara, the mother of a sexually precocious 14-year-old boy named Laurent (Benoît Ferreux) in Louis Malle's Murmur of the Heart (1971).
+She worked in both Italian and French Cinema.
 Her career includes Sergio Leone's debut Il Colosso di Rodi, and international commercial films such as Les choses de la vie.
-She was member of the jury at the Cannes Film Festival in 1975.
+She was a member of the jury at the Cannes Film Festival in 1975.
 She won Nastro d'Argento as Best Supporting Actress for her role in Francesco Rosi's Christ Stopped at Eboli.

 Self